Frequently Asked Questions (FAQs)

 Your class schedule, which you can locate and download from the MyNCC Banner system, will list the days, times, and locations of your classes.

 MyNCC Banner is the College's online student information and registration system.
 It allows students to view their academic and financial records, register for classes, and make changes in their schedule.

 More than twenty academic departments offer online courses.
 Some classes are entirely online, while others combine online sessions with traditional class meetings.
 Nassau's Distance Education program (516.572.7883) also includes classes using radio and television programming.

 22. Does Nassau offer any internships?

-Internships--credit-bearing work opportunities--are available through a number of academic departments, including Accounting/Business Administration; Art; Communications; Criminal Justice; English; Hospitality Business; Marketing/Retailing/Fashion; and Psychology.
+Internships--credit-bearing work opportunities--are available through a number of academic departments, including Accounting/Business Administration; Communications; Criminal Justice; English; Hospitality Business; Marketing/Retailing/Fashion; Psychology; and Sociology (Human Services).
 The Job Placement Office (516.572.7132) also has information about local businesses and agencies that offer internships.

 23. Does Nassau offer any service learning opportunities?